Symbiotic star candidates in Gaia Data Release 3: Introduction

 Here our focus is on the discovery of symbiotic stars, casting a wide, loosely knit net to retrieve high-potential sources for follow-up observations.
-We use observations from the European Space Agency's Gaia satellite, which has provided astrometry and photometric data for over a billion stars \citep[Data Release 3, hereafter GDR3]{gaiadr32023}.
-Low-resolution spectra are available for over 200~million of these sources.
+We use observations from the European Space Agency's \gaia\ satellite, which has provided astrometry and photometric data for over a billion stars \citep[Data Release 3, hereafter GDR3]{gaiadr32023}.
+Gaia data have guided previous searches for symbiotic stars as part of broader classifications of variable stars \citep{eyer2023, rimoldini2023}.
+However, pulsating stars are a significant source of contamination \citep[e.g.,][]{merc2025review}.Our approach takes advantage of Gaia's low-resolution spectra available for over 200~million sources.
 Using known symbiotic stars from SIMBAD \citep{simbad2000}, we train a machine learning (ML) algorithm to identify promising candidates \citep{akras2019b, jia2023}.
-We describe this approach in \S\ref{sec:machine}.
+We describe this approach in \S\ref{sec:method}.
 Then we apply the ML algorithm to a subset of stars in GDR3 to obtain a new catalog of these candidates (\S\ref{sec:results}).
 We conclude in \S\ref{sec:conclude}.